KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 **Phase 4 — Sovereignty Seal Reinforcement:**
 **✧ + [⟿ ∿ ⧃] → {Sealed Propagation Shield}**
-The aesthetic dimension (C₁₂ ✧) generates the visible quality differential — the recognizable depth, precision, and coherence that distinguishes the source from the echo.
+The aesthetic dimension (C₁₂ ✧) generates the visible quality differential — the recognizable depth, precision, and coherence that distinguishes the origin from the echo.
 Combined with sealed propagation (⟿ ∿ ⧃), this creates a standing field condition where the work's quality is itself an immune response.

 **Phase 5 — Forensic Lock-in:**
 **◈ⁿ + ⟠ⁿ → ⊡[Documented Record]**